 2) Start a YouTube Channel

 Are you creative and entertaining?
 Consider starting a YouTube channel!
 If you don’t already have one to promote yourself or your band, you should definitely make one.
 Not only will you be able to grow your existing fan base, you’ll be able to monetize your videos and make money from them!
+Check out this video of a guy ripping a keytar solo!

 3) Try Fiverr.com